 An audit is an independent comparison of your club records to your financial institution records.
 It is conducted by club members other than the treasurer.
 Any discrepancies are noted and then, at the end of the audit, discussed with the treasurer to make any necessary corrections.
-Slide 25

 It is not difficult to do an audit but it is important for these reasons.

 First, to make sure your taxes are being prepared correctly.
 As we just mentioned, this is something all club members should be concerned about.

 Second, you should all feel comfortable that your treasurer is doing what you think they're doing with your club finances.

 Third, it allows everyone in the club to share the burden of ensuring your club is doing correct record keeping.
 It should not be something only your treasurer has responsibility for.

 Fourth, to demystify the whole process.
 Working through the steps of the audit will help everyone in the club become more familiar with club finances.
 They are not difficult, but they are a little bit different than some might expect.
 If everyone has a basic understanding of what is important, the club treasurer does not have to waste time and energy explaining why they are required to do certain things a certain way and why certain investments will cause accounting problems for your club.

-Slide 26 bivio provides you with a checklist you should use to work through the steps of your audit.
+bivio provides you with a checklist you should use to work through the steps of your audit.
 You'll find a link to it on our help page.
 It's very straightforward and very important to work through.
 There are things you need to check that will impact your tax returns that are in addition to the regular cash balance and number of shares checks you should do each month.
 If you do not follow our guidelines, you may miss some important checks.
-Slide 27
+This audit is even more important if your club experienced a broker change during 2024.
+You need to compare your bivio records with what each broker shows.